qvantel/nerd/README.md

 ### Manual Training

-Even through the service will automatically schedule training when it has enough points of a series, it is still possible to manually trigger training from any preexisting series.
+Even though the service will automatically schedule training when it has enough points of a series, it is still possible to manually trigger training from any preexisting series.
 To do this, just post a training request to the `/api/v1/nets` endpoint like so (where `$URL` contains the address of the nerd service):